hiphops-io/hiphops-io.github.io/docs/integrations/slack.md

   - name: slack.send_response
     input:
       response_url: "https://hooks.slack.com/commands/T02NVHE2ERJ/4902701257719/UNR6kqwSF5fCTH70RxWUe9M9" # String - The slack response URL to post to (will be valid for use 5 times, for 30 minutes from the time you receive it)
       text: "Hello world" # (Optional) string - A simple text message to respond with.
-One of text, attachments, blocks or response_payload must be provided
+At least one of text, attachments or blocks must be provided
       attachments: ([{ text: "Attachment text" }]) # (Optional) array - An array of attachments, which conform to the slack payload format.
-One of text, attachments, blocks or response_payload
+At least one of text, attachments or blocks must be provided
       blocks: >
         ([
           {